robseb/socfpgaPlatformGenerator/README.md

 6. **Choose if the output image should be compressed**

-    The Python script allows to compress the generated bootable image files as a *".zip"* archive files.
+    The Python script allows to compress the generated bootable image files as a *".zip"* archive file.
     This can strongly reduce the image size.
 Tools, like "*rufus*" can process this "*.zip*" file directly and can bring it onto a SD-Card.

 7. **Copy additional files to all partitions or to the root file system (*rootfs*)**

     In the 6. step the script will unzip the *rootfs*.
-Now it is enabled to change the partition or to copy files manually to the root file system of the embedded Linux Distribution.
-Following manual steps are allowed at this stage:
+Now it is enabled to change the partition or to copy files manually to the root file system of the Embedded Linux Distribution.
+The following manual steps are allowed at this stage:

     * Change the *u-boot* boot script (*boot.script*)
-    * Change the Linux Device Tree
+    * Change the *Linux Device Tree*
     * Change files inside the Linux *rootfs* or copy one to it
     * Change or add files to the other partitions

 8. **Generation of the bootable image file with custom configuration**

-    The script will progress the data inside the Partition folders by compiling the Linux device tree, the u-boot script and will display the partition sizes for the entire image partition of the bootable image file.
+    The script will progress the data inside the partition folders by compiling the *Linux Device Tree*, the u-boot script and will display the partition sizes for the entire image partition of the bootable image file.
     In case the *u-boot* is configured to write the FPGA configuration the script will generate the depending FPGA configuration file.
-This is only possible if no unlicensed IP is available inside the Quartus Prime Project.
+This is only possible if no unlicensed IP is available inside the *Intel Quartus Prime FPGA* Project.
-    For instance Quartus Prime projects containing an Intel NIOS II Soft-Core processor can not be generated.
+    For instance Quartus Prime projects containing an *Intel NIOS II* Soft-Core processor can not be generated.
     Then it is possible to copy another FPGA configuration file to the image partition folder (*No.1 vfat*).

     ![Alt text](doc/partitionTable.png?raw=true "Partition table")